enigmango/pgm-seamcarving/readme.md

 # Description

-This is an image resizing program written in Python.
+This is a PGM image resizing program written in Python.
 The original program was written for a seam carving project as part of an algorithms class at the University of Akron.
 It uses the [seam carving](http://en.wikipedia.org/wiki/Seam_carving) algorithm to resize with minimal distortion.

 Tested and working with Python 3.4.2 on ArchLinux.